awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 * `libKinesisVideoProducerJNI.dylib` for Mac OS
 * `KinesisVideoProducerJNI.dll` for Windows

 If you are using pre-built libraries, please specify the path of library.
-Take pre-build library for Mac as example, you can specify `src/resources/lib/mac` as <NativeLibraryPath>.
+Take pre-build library for Mac as example, you can specify `src/main/resources/lib/mac` as \<NativeLibraryPath\>.

 Demo app will start running and putting sample video frames in a loop into Kinesis Video Streams.
 You can change your stream settings in `DemoAppMain.java` before you run the app.